 shabbat at camp

 Shabbat at camp is nothing less than magical.
 Many of our campers (and alumni) proudly claim it is their favorite part of the week.
-By bringing the camp together as a whole, we create an opportunity for Eisner community to reconnect as a community and deepen connections after a fun-filled week.
+By bringing the camp together as a whole, we create an opportunity for the Crane Lake community to reconnect as a community and deepen connections after a fun-filled week.

 The excitement of Shabbat begins as the entire camp joins together for Kabbalat Shabbat.
 After a homemade meal of challah and schnitzel, the entire community gathers for our camper-led erev Shabbat Services.
 As services come to a close, we break out the guitars for a spirited song session and an Israeli-led dance party.
 Celebrating Shabbat by dancing and singing together is one of the most anticipated times of the week.